cldf-datasets/gramadapt/rationale/D1_DEM29.md

 ## D1: Polyandry - Exchange & Marriage (DEM29)

-Is polyandry possible for Focus Group women?andry
+Is polyandry possible for Focus Group women?
-Is poly possible for Neighbour Group women?
+Is polyandry possible for Neighbour Group women?

-If possible, is polyandry of fraternal type?If possible, is polyandry of fraternal type?
+If possible, is polyandry of fraternal type?
+If possible, is polyandry of fraternal type?

-If possible, is polyandry of non-fraternal type?If possible, is polyandry of non-fraternal type?
+If possible, is polyandry of non-fraternal type?
+If possible, is polyandry of non-fraternal type?